 Welcome to Steady Wisdom, a site dedicated to the teachings of traditional Vedanta, offering a valid means of knowledge, that dissolves ignorance, revealing the non-dual nature of reality.
 Vedanta is a complete teaching that provides knowledge about: 1)Awareness/Consciousness/Brahman, 2)Maya, a power within awareness that gives rise to Isvara, the creator of the dhamric field, 3)the Jagat or creation, and 4)the Jiva (embodied soul).
-While yoga is vital in preparing the mind for freedom, knowledge is that which reveals the limitless and radiant nature of the self.
-This path of knowledge is called Vedanta or Jnana Yoga.
+While the yogas (karma, bhakti, triguna vibhava and meditation) are vital in preparing the mind, it is through knowledge alone that liberation is obtained.
+Action can’t give to us what we already are, only knowledge can remove our ignorance, revealing our essential nature.

 Vedanta is not channeled information but revealed knowledge.
 Think of gravity, Newton didn’t invent gravity, it has always been here.
 One day when the moment was ripe, the knowledge of gravity was assimilated.
 Vedanta has been revealed to the sattvic (pure) minds of Rishis (ascetic seers) and sages and refined over thousands of years.
 Vedanta as taught by James Swartz and Ted Schmidt in the lineage Swami Dayananda Saraswati, Swami Chinmayananda, back to Adi Shankara, is a very systematic path of knowledge that dissolves ignorance, revealing the true nature of self as non-dual, limitless, pure and ordinary awareness.